-Even though Tamil weddings are not very extravagant as compared to other Northern communities like Punjabis, yet they are lavish when it comes to following traditions.
+Even though Tamil weddings are not very extravagant as compared to Northern communities like Punjabis, yet they are lavish when it comes to following traditions.
 Tamilians give a lot of priority to their rituals and traditions and the right manner in which the rituals should be performed.
 If you haven’t attended a South Indian wedding yet, here are the beautiful ceremonies and sacred rituals that take place in a Tamil wedding.

 The wedding functions in a Tamil household begin with this ritual which is held a day before the wedding.
 In this, both the families offer their prayers to God for a peaceful, joyous and uninterrupted wedding.

-All Sumangalis are required to wear a traditional nine-yards saree or Madisar as it is traditionally called, for this pooja.
-The number of Sumangalis invited for the Pooja are always in odd numbers like 3, 5, 7 and 9.
-After the pooja is concluded, Sumangalis are treated with an authentic South Indian feast served on a banana leaf.
+The term Sumangali refers to women, who are blessed with a harmonious and prosperous married life.
+In this ritual, a puja is conducted and prayers are offered to Sumangalis and the bride-to-be too seeks blessings for a blissful married life ahead.
+All Sumangalis are required to wear a traditional nine-yards saree or Madisar as it is traditionally called, for this puja.
+The number of Sumangalis invited for the Puja are always in odd numbers like 3, 5, 7 and 9.
+After the puja is concluded, Sumangalis are treated with an authentic South Indian feast served on a banana leaf.

 This ritual takes place on the dawn of the wedding day in the bride and groom's houses respectively.
 Haldi, kumkum and some oil is applied on the bride and the groom before they take a purifying bath and get ready for the wedding.

 In this ritual, the groom pretends that he does not want to marry, and is going away a holy pilgrimage to Kashi.
-He is given a walking stick and a few bare essentials like an unbrella, slippers etc. for his journey.
+He is given a walking stick and a few bare essentials like an umbrella, slippers etc. for his journey.
 At this time, the bride’s father stops him and tries to persuade him towards married life, and offers to have his daughter married to him.
 The groom then agrees and is taken to the mandap.

 As a part of this ritual, the bride’s mother washes groom’s feet with water, chandan and kumkum.
 After which the bride is called into the mandap.
-(In certain customs it is the mother of the groom who washes his feet).
+(In certain customs, it is the mother of the groom, who washes his feet).

 The bride and the groom take seven sacred rounds around the fire in this ritual known as the Saptapadi.
 There is also another ritual in which the groom holds the left toe of the bride and helps her to tread on a grindstone kept near the ritual fire.
 This symbolises their holy union, which will be as solid as a rock.
 This grindstone is compared to the entrance of her new home and everytime she steps out, it will remind her of her responsibilities towards her new family.

 This is the first post-wedding ritual where both families give each other gifts as a token of love and appreciation.
-The bride then leaves her parental home and sets journey to her new home with her husband.
+The bride then leaves her parental home and sets journey towards her new home with her husband.